top of page

 blue modal fiber

-What is in Modal Fabric?
+What is Modal Material Made of?

 Modal fabric is made from cellulose fibers, which are derived from beechwood trees.
 The process of converting the cellulose into modal fabric involves several steps (see above).
 There are several chemicals used during the production of modal including exposure to sodium hydroxide (caustic soda), carbon disulfide and bleach